diegolayana/rock-art-vision/README.md

 _This program is part of my work to obtain Electronic Engieneering degree._ 🤕

 I'm this work, a methodology for the orgaization and analisys of rock art data from Arica y Parinacota region is being proposed.
-Workig with drawings from this artifeacts a curvature analisys is being development for a automatic classification.
+Workig with drawings from these artifeacts a curvature analisys is being development for a automatic classification.
 Also, manim animations is beign studied for visualization porpuses during the final presentation.

 ## Progress